 Read more from Seotistics - Web Analytics + Business + Strategy

 Use Data Or Be Used By Data!
-The September 1 issue of Seotistics is here for you!
-While everyone talks about AI, LLMs and "innovation", only a few actually focus on understanding the business.
-Today, I show you the importance of giving context to metrics!
-You can list down all the cool stuff you want but you need context!
+The February 16 issue of Seotistics is here for you!
+Automating content is not what they tell you... you can still do it without sacrificing quality.
+The price to pay is that you will manually review all and still work like a human.
+If you ask me, this is ideal and how it should work.
 Please move this email to your Primary inbox or reply to it.
 This is to prevent Seotistics goes into spam by accident.
 Gmail users can read this tutorial to do it.
-Read this...
+Read this in your...